 VLPs-based vaccines have been developed as a new generation of non-egg-based, cell culture-derived vaccine candidates against virus infection.
 Compared to inactivated and attenuated vaccines, VLPs do not contain infectious materials, which have gained much attention due to their potential in developing effective and safe SARS-CoV vaccine.
 Thus, for the current SARS-CoV-2, we propose a VLP-based vaccine development service.
 At present, we have mastered a variety of VLP expression systems, such as mammalian cells (293T, CHO), yeast, recombinant vaccinia virus and baculovirus expression systems.
 At the same time, genetic engineering is used to improve the immunogenicity of VLP and enhance the protective effect against SARS-CoV-2 challenge.

-Based on our previous experience in developing other CoV vaccines, Creative Biolabs is confident in providing thoughtful and professional services in vaccine development against SARS-CoV-2.
 If you are interested in our services, please contact us for more details.

 Welcome!
 For price inquiries, please feel free to contact us through the form on the left side.
 We will get back to you as soon as possible.